 - one gay male and one bisexual male

 The term "gay marriage" refers only to the first two forms; it excludes the other four.

 The term "same-sex marriage" refers any of the six.
 It is an inclusive term.
 I encourage you to adopt it as a matter of policy.

 We will report here any acknowledgement or responses that we receive from the Associated Press.

 Errors and lack of clarity observed in the media:

 2012-NOV-30: The British Broadcasting Corporation, generally considered among the most reliable source of information, discussed the Defense of Marriage Act that has been appealed to the U.S. Supreme Court.
-Their website states:
+Their web site states:

-"The US high court met to discuss cases to be heard, including a challenge to the federal Defense of Marriage Act (Doma) that outlaws gay marriage."
+"The US high court met to discuss cases to be heard, including a challenge to the federal Defense of Marriage Act (DOMA) that outlaws gay marriage."
 2

-DOMA does not outlaw "gay marriage."
+The federal DOMA doma does not outlaw "gay marriage."